 According to the 1516 Bavarian law, the only ingredients that could be used in the production of beer were water, barley and hops.
 The text does not mention yeast as an ingredient, since its existence was unknown.

 These old-fashioned parchments help teach history.
-The parchment paper is treated with a special antiquing process to look and feel old.
+These parchments are made using a special process to look and feel very old.
 They look great mounted in your home bar or framed at a pub.
+These ARE NOT old documents.
+They are modern reproductions.

 Please note: This is a printed red seal and not a real wax one.